text2gene/metavariant/README.rst

     UTA_USER (default: 'uta_admin')
     UTA_PASS (default: 'uta_admin')
     UTA_SCHEMA (default: 'uta_20150903')
+    UTA_TIMEOUT (default: 3) -- how long to wait before giving up on a connection

 When you set up your own postgres server for the UTA database and you connect on the same server, the only environment variable you probably need to change is `UTA_HOST` (set it to "localhost").